Metro28/unit-converter/README.md

 A unit converter (has lenght, time, mass, temperature and speed units, etc.) - Known bugs: Data sizes it's bug -
-How to compile: Use Lazarus IDE, open Convertidor.lpi and compile with MetroConfigs.xml!
+How to compile: Use Lazarus IDE, open Convertidor.lpi and compile with MetroConfigs.xml! -
+ATTENTION: This converter is discontinued, use https://github.com/wp-xyz/UnitConv instead.